The Definitive Guide to Learning Management Systems (LMS)

 Learning Management System Usage Statistics

-The LMS market exploded in 2020 and will continue to thrive in 2021 and beyond.
+The LMS market exploded in past two years and will continue to thrive in 2022 and beyond.
 The following statistics show the importance of online learning management systems in the post-COVID world.

 But what is a learning management system?